pschaus/linfo2266/website/source/projects/index.rst

 Your implementation work will be in the in the ``branchandbound`` package.
 As a preliminary, step, read first the class called ``BranchAndBoundKnapsack`` as this class is a good example of what you will do for the TSP, that is:

 1. Implement the state/node representation for the BnB search.
-2. Imlement a lower-bounding procedure to prune the BnB search.
+2. Implement a lower-bounding procedure to prune the BnB search.

 Gradescope
 --------------